We love seeing live theater. And New York City Theater is a compelling draw.

 The Realistic Joneses.
 The cast (Tracy Lets, Marisa Tomei, Toni Collette, and Michael C. Hall), along with the Times review, were enough to draw us to the play.
 To us, however, it had little more going for it.
 Two of the characters (Tomei and Hall) continually uttered inane lines and we could not buy into the relationship between the two couples.
 Okay as light entertainment, but little more than a trifle.

 Buyer and Cellars.
-A cute fictional send-up of Barbra Streisand’s Malibu estate, where an unemployed gay actor is hired to be the caretaker/salesperson of her fictional underground private shopping mall.
+The play is a cute fictional set-up of Barbra Streisand’s Malibu estate.
+An unemployed gay actor is hired to be the caretaker/salesperson of her fictional underground private shopping mall.
 The premise was funny, the actor engaging and many of the lines were extremely funny.
-While we both felt that it would have benefited by being slightly tightened, it was a fun way to spend an evening Off Broadway.
+While we both felt that the play would have benefited by being slightly tightened, it was a fun way to spend an evening Off Broadway.

 A Gentleman’s Guide to Love and Murder.
 Okay, it is a very light musical comedy with a totally improbable.
-This having been said, it was so much fun as to make us happy to suspend disbelief and get into the spirit of the “plot” and enjoy the unexpected ending.
+But it was so much fun as to make us happy to suspend disbelief and get into the spirit of the “plot” and enjoy the unexpected ending.
 Although we understood perhaps one-third of the words of the songs, it didn’t matter.
 The plot is very easy to follow.
 Great light fun.

 After Midnight.
 A musical review of Harlem in the early 1930s played by a 16-piece band and sang and danced, in elaborate costumes, by more than 25 entertainers.
 Songs included Between the Devil and the Deep Blue Sea.
 I’ve Got the World on a String, Stormy Weather, and many more.
 Singing (including Vanessa Williams) was good, but the band, the costumes, the choreographer, and the dancers made the show.